KhalilSa/landing_page_udacity_project/README.md

 In this project I implemented in pure HTML, CSS, and Javascript the following features:
 1. dynamic navbar
-2. highlighting for the active nav element
+2. dynamic highlighting for the active nav element
 3. smooth scrolling
 4. scroll to top button
 5. hide fixed navbar while reading (not scrolling)
+6. simple animations

 I hope you find this project useful, feel free to fork or pull request it